mmbman/Katagiri/summaries.md

 ### [Lay Ordination Lecture 3 of 7: Triple Treasure, Lecture 1](1986-03-08-Triple-Treasure-Lecture-1)
 #### March 8, 1986 Dharma Talk by Dainin Katagiri Roshi

 Taking refuge in the Triple Treasure – Buddha, dharma, and sangha – is the foundation of the Buddhist Precepts and Buddhist practice. *Buddha* is the universe, *dharma* is the teaching from the universe, and *sangha* is the community that makes the universe and its teaching alive in their lives. *Taking refuge* is spiritual communion with Buddha, which is interactive appeal and response with the universe.
-We need to awaken to the depth of existence, and transmit that awakening to generation after generation.
+We need to awaken to the depth of existence, and transmit that awakening to future generations.
 To do this, we must accept others’ lives as the content of our lives.
 The nature of prayer and the meaning of legendary Bodhisattvas is also discussed, with reference to the *Lotus Sutra*.

 ---